 The Funds recognise financial assets and liabilities at amortised cost on the date they become parties to the contractual agreement.
 Financial assets and liabilities at amortised cost are initially recognised at fair value.
 Financial assets at amortised cost are derecognised when the rights to receive cash flows from the investments have been expired or the Funds have transferred all of the risks and rewards of ownership.
 This occurs upon maturity or disposal of asset.
 Financial liabilities at amortised cost are derecognised when the obligation under liability is discharged, cancelled or expires.
 Subsequent to initial recognition, all financial assets and liabilities at amortised cost are measured at amortised cost.
-At each reporting date, the credit risk has increased significantly since initial recognition.
-If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Funds shall measure the loss allowance at an amount equal to 12 months' of expected credit losses.
+At each reporting date, the Funds shall be cost at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition, the Funds shall measure the loss allowance at an amount equal to 12 months' of expected credit losses.
 Significant financial difficulties of the counterparty, probability that the counterparty will enter bankruptcy of financial reorganisation and default in payments are all considered indicators that a loss allowance may be required.
 If the credit risk increases to the point that is considered to be credit impaired, interest income will be calculated based on the gross carrying amount adjusted for the loss allowance.
 A significant increase in credit risk is defined by management as any contractual payment which is more than 90 days past due is considered credit impaired.
 There is a risk of non-recovery.